r2dbc/r2dbc-pool/README.md

 | `acquireRetry`            | Number of retries if the first connection acquiry attempt fails.
 Defaults to `1`.
 | `initialSize`             | Initial pool size.
 Defaults to `10`.
 | `maxSize`                 | Maximum pool size.
 Defaults to `10`.
 | `maxLifeTime`             | Maximum lifetime of the connection in the pool.
+Negative values result in closing the connection immediately after release.
 | `maxIdleTime`             | Maximum idle time of the connection in the pool.
+Negative values result in closing the connection immediately after release.
 | `maxAcquireTime`          | Maximum time to acquire connection from pool.
+Negative values result in not applying a timeout.
 | `maxCreateConnectionTime` | Maximum time to create a new connection.
+Negative values result in not applying a timeout.
 | `validationDepth`         | Validation depth used to validate an R2DBC connection.
 Defaults to `LOCAL`.
 | `validationQuery`         | Query that will be executed just before a connection is given to you from the pool to validate that the connection to the database is still alive.